mones88/Athame/readme.md

 -------
 | [Tidal](https://github.com/svbnet/AthamePlugin.Tidal/releases) | [Google Play Music](https://github.com/svbnet/AthamePlugin.GooglePlayMusic/releases) |
 |-------|-------------------|

+**At the moment, I am mostly working on the Athame core application, so I can't spend my time writing plugins for other services.
+However, services like Deezer and Spotify may become available in the future.**

 Plugins are always distributed as Zip files - to install a plugin, simply extract the zip to the "Plugins" folder, which is in the same directory as the Athame executable.
 A guide for creating your own plugins can be found on the wiki.